Charles Woods Despatch

 Training schools were opened to train the teachers in modern knowledge and teaching methods.

-The Despatch also laid stress on technical and women education.
+The Despatch also put emphasis on women’s and technical education.

-Emphasis on English medium also prevented the spread of education to the masses.
+Emphasis on the English medium also stopped the education from spreading to the masses.